joelclermont/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/migration/widgets/treeview.md

 	     })
 	 %>

-### Serializing Data From The Server
+### Serializing Data

-Data should be serialized in the following JSON format:
+Data from the server should be serialized in the following JSON format:

 	{
     	id: String,